Juliette Brindak: Miss O & Friends

 Brindak runs Miss O & Friends, which she began as a hobby since 2005 when she was 16 years old.
 The company was inspired by drawings which Brindak did when she was ten.
-Miss O and Friends is a safe socialization site for tween and young teen girls that aims to empower and help build self-esteem.
-The website is COPPA compliant safe.
-The content is created by the user community making it totally by girls, for girls.
+Miss O and Friends is a socialization site for tween and young teen girls.
+The content is created by the user community.
 In 2011, Miss O and Friends was ranked the #3 girls-only website, according to Alexa data.

 As of 2012, the website's value was $15 million, according to Procter & Gamble which was an early investor.
-The company is based in Old Greeenwich, Connecticut and has employees across the United States and Canada.
+The company is based in Old Greenwich, Connecticut and has employees across the United States and Canada.
 Inc. Magazine named Miss O and Friend “Coolest College Start Ups.

 In 2012, Brindak was a speaker at TEDx Bay Area.
 The same year, she launched Moms with Girls.

 In 2017, she became an executive producer of a Youtube Premium original television series, Hyperlinked, based on her story (which includes a namesake character based on her).

+In 2024, Miss O and Friends was changed to be a page advertising a new project called Moxies.